It's time to find your first job. Worry not, this guide will show you how to nail an entry-level or beginner resume and wow the hiring manager.

 For IT-related jobs, online certifications are the easiest way to add professionalism to your job application.
 If you’re considering your first desktop support technician certificate, check out the Google IT Support Professional certification.

 Expert Hint: You wouldn’t send a support ticket without a description.
 So don’t send a desktop support resume without a matching cover letter.
 Learn how to write a cover letter the easy way and drastically improve your chances of getting a job interview.

 Double your impact with a matching resume and cover letter combo.
 Use our cover letter generator and make your application documents pop out.

 Want to try a different look?
 There's 21 more.
 A single click will give your document a total makeover.
 Pick a cover letter template here.

-- Write a cosmetology cover letter.
-Make it stand out by showcasing your passion as you describe how you’ll help the salon thrive.
+- Write a desktop support cover letter.
+Make it stand out by showing your passion and how you’ll really help with the IT infrastructure.

 Got questions on how to write a great resume for desktop support jobs?
 Not sure how to craft a tempting desktop support job description?
 Leave a comment.
 We’ll be happy to reply.